CompNet/NetVotes/README.md

 # Extension
 You may want to apply the scripts to other raw data: this is possible, provided the they take the same form.
-For other VoteWatch data (e.g. a different term), this should not be a problem.
+For other *VoteWatch* or *It's Your Parliament* data (e.g. a different term), this should not be a problem.
-For different data, you may have to adapt the functions used to load the tabular data, in particular the ones using column names to identify the relevant information (see `src/`prepare-rawdata.R` and `src/filter-rawdata.R`).
+For different data sources, you may have to adapt the functions used to load the tabular data, in particular the ones using column names to identify the relevant information (see `src/`prepare-rawdata.R` and `src/filter-rawdata.R`).

 # Dependencies